 Our team is comprised of Directors, Partners and volunteers that are focused on the mission of Fortis Capital.

-Our charitable purpose and mission is to foster and support economic development in challenged communities and for disadvantaged persons, primarily in the city of Minneapolis, Minnesota.
+Our charitable purpose and mission is to foster and support economic development in challenged communities and for disadvantaged persons, primarily in the Minneapolis - Saint Paul metro area, in the State of Minnesota.

 Bridging the “access to capital” gap is possible.
 We’ve done it before.